christopher-turnbull/Choomah/README.md

 The **Python choomah-expection** allows:

-- The playing of the said 'choomah scream' everytime an exception is captured (similar to oooOOOOAAAAAAAAAAA )
+- The playing of the said 'choomah scream' everytime an exception is captured (similar to oooOOOOAAAAAAAAAAA)
+- Overwriting other exceptions in progress

 Future versions are working on controlling system volume